ptnoire/ptnoire/README.md

 If your FGC is in need of a website, discord/twitch bot or tournament/ranking database, I offer these services for free, please get in touch.
 I will always have time to help your scene grow.

+1 Year Anniversary since I first pushed to github.
+Woot.
+I work on projects mostly off of git now but still fond of the site and how it felt when I was first getting started.
+Cheers, Merry Christmas.

 Current Projects:
 - **Backend Login System for OKSL.ca**
 - ~**Express + MongoDB Interjection to PAYD**~